Breezy (album): CompositionBreezy is an R&B record, containing a trap-driven first half, that includes most of the album's guest appearances, and a second half channelled into a soul soundscape, where Brown delivers the majority of the album's solo performances. The standard edition of Breezy, featuring 23 tracks, marks a departure from the singer's previous, more extensive double-disc projects Heartbreak on a Full Moon and Indigo.Breezy opens with the hip hop track "Till the Wheels Fall Off", featuring Lil Durk and Capella Grey, that runs for 5 minutes and 14 seconds, having a chorus that Brown delivers with a lower vocal register and "intense" harmonies. Lyrically, on the song the artists give a hopeful introspection over their emotional struggles caused by their personal life's harshest challenges. The second track "Catch a Body", featuring Fivio Foreign, mixes R&B and drill music, containing swaggering lyrics. The following track, "Pitch Black", is an R&B mid-tempo with sexual content, with an uncredited intro performed by Anderson .Paak. On "Possessive" Yung Bleu, Lil Wayne and Brown explore themes of jealousy, breakup and lovesickness, through a tone that was described by Miracle Oyedeji of The Inquirer as a "mixture of loving and nagging". "Need You Right Here", "Hmhmm", and "Addicted" are trap-influenced R&B tracks with hedonistic themes. "Survive the Night" is an alternative R&B track that explores the theme of drug addiction. In the song, Brown personifies drugs as a toxic lover—one who continually inflicts pain yet remains an inseparable part of his emotional landscape.

-The thirteenth track, the R&B and soul slow-jam "Sleep at Night", marks a change of tone on the album, into a slower "soulful" soundscape.
-The track was noted for showcasing the singer's timbre and falsetto.
+The thirteenth track, the slow-jam "Sleep at Night", introduces a tonal shift in the album, transitioning into a more "soulful" soundscape.
+The track was noted for showcasing the singer's falsetto.
 "Passing Time" is an "80's inspired" mid-tempo where the singer is conversing with his lover asking for reassurance.
 "WE (Warm Embrace)" is an R&B slow-jam, that contains an interpolation of Guy's 1991 single "Let's Chill".
-Keithan Samuels of Rated R&B commented its. lyrical content saying that it "shows the tender side of Brown as he aims to sexually please his stressed-out partner the best way he can".
-"Dream", "Slide" and "Harder" are pure R&B tracks, that mix romantic and sexual themes.
+Keithan Samuels of Rated R&B commented its lyrical content saying that it "shows the tender side of Brown as he aims to sexually please his stressed-out partner the best way he can".
+"Forbidden" is an up-tempo pop-funk song, drawing musical inspiration from the works of Michael Jackson.
+"Bad Then A Beach" is an hip hop and trap influenced R&B song that features Tory Lanez.
+On the R&B and soul tracks "Dream", "Slide" and "Harder" the lyrics explore romance and sexual intimacy.
 The album's standard edition ends with "Luckiest Man", a song where Brown croons his confidence of wanting to spend the rest of his life with his loved one.